yediong/yediong.github.io/_pages/about.md

 - Introduced a **hierarchical** control strategy: an upper-layer distributed planner for trajectory generation and a lower-layer MPC-based locomotion controller for trajectory tracking.
 - Demonstrated effectiveness through **simulations and real-world** experiments with Unitree A1 robots, achieving formation control in complex obstacle environments while meeting safety constraints.
-- The project code will be released after acceptance of the paper.
 </div>
 </div>